• Loading stock data...

 Fox Sports broadcaster and former NFL quarterback Mark Sanchez faces up to six years in prison after a felony charge was added by Indianapolis officials, following a fight over the weekend that ended with Sanchez getting stabbed and sent to the hospital.

 The high-profile incident originally prompted misdemeanor charges of battery resulting in injury, public intoxication, and unlawful entry of a motor vehicle.
-At a Monday morning press conference, Marion County prosecutor Ryan Mears said there was a new charge of a felony charge of battery resulting in serious bodily injury.
+At a Monday morning press conference, Marion County prosecutor Ryan Mears said there was a new allegation of a felony charge of battery resulting in serious bodily injury.
 The fight was between Sanchez and a 69-year-old man, according to the Marion County Prosecutor’s Office.

 Sanchez intends to plead not guilty, according to a court document posted by local Fox reporter Angela Ganote.